TalariaSoftware/ncmanager-help/board/officers.md

 The method
 for choosing officers
 is described
-in article VI, section 3,
+in article VI section 3
 of the neighborhood council bylaws.
 In most cases,
 or if the bylaws
-do no specify,
+do not specify,
-the officer are chosen
+the officers are chosen
-by majority vote
+by a majority vote
 of the board.[^choosingronr]

 When a majority vote is required,